Amasirat/Obsidian/OpenGL.md

 glBindBuffer(GL_ARRAY_BUFFER, VBO);//first parameter is the type of buffer
 ```

+Because OpenGL is a state machine, you won't be drawing an "object" but more so you'll have the buffers in memory and simply select which buffers to load by the glBindBuffer function. the unsigned int is going to be the handle for a specific buffer you had generated.

 There are many types of buffers in OpenGL and GL_ARRAY_BUFFER is the type of a vertex buffer object, because at the end of the day our triangle is just an array of float numbers.

 Then finally we copy the vertices we defined into our buffer object by making a call to glBufferData()